Working in the UK for EU Citizens

 - If the applicant has a relevant PhD.

-- Employers will need a licence and they have to assume sponsorship responsibilities.
+- Employers will need a license and they have to assume sponsorship responsibilities.

 - They have to pay an Immigration Skills Surcharge (estimated £364 – 1,000).